Nuvindu/reliance-customer-demos/sftp-service/README.md

 ### 1. Setup a SFTP Server

-Run the `docker compose` to set up the required dependencies.
+Run the `docker-compose` command to set up the required dependencies.

 ```sh
     docker compose up